10 Best Hiking Boots Tested and Fully Reviewed

-The conditions you will be hiking in should be weighed heavily when choosing new hiking boots.
+The conditions you will be hiking in should be weighed when choosing new hiking boots.
 Most hiking boots are waterproof and will keep your feet dry when you're hiking in the rain and splashing through puddles.
 Having dry feet is great for preventing blisters and reducing chafing while keeping you comfortable, but a waterproof boot typically requires that a liner be built into the boot which will inevitably decrease breathability.
-If you will be hiking in hot weather you may want to opt for boots with mesh paneling and lighter leather to help keep your feet cooler.
+If you are hiking in hot weather, you may want to opt for boots with mesh paneling and lighter leather to help keep your feet cooler.